When is a System Discoverable from Data? Discovery Requires Chaos: Main Results

-\begin{theorem} A system, chaotic on an attractor, is discoverable (from a single trajectory) in the space of analytic functions if the attractor is a set of uniqueness.
-In particular, if the Hausdorff dimension of the attractor is greater than $d-1$, then the system is discoverable.
+This shows that what we really need to consider are non-closed trajectories $\gamma$ and their limits $\lim_{\omega} \gamma$.
+We shall show that when these limits are sets of uniqueness then all the trajectories limiting to them are as well.
+To obtain the converse we need to introduce a final concept, that of a generalized Poincare section.
+We suppose that $\gamma$ is a trajectory with limit $\Omega = \lim_{\omega} \gamma$, which we shall assume does not intersect $\gamma$.
+Then $\Omega$ is a generalized limit cycle.
+A generalized Poincare section is a codimension one smooth analytic hypersurface $H = V(g)$ for $g$ a non-zero globally analytic function, such that $\Omega \cap H \neq \varnothing$ and in some neighborhood of $\Omega \cap H$, the $\gamma$ intersects $H$ transversely.
+By this we mean explicitly that for a intersection point $p \in \gamma \cap H$ with $p = \gamma(t)$ we have that

-Conversely, for any system, if all the basins of attraction are non-unique, then the system is not analytically discoverable from any finite number of trajectories. \end{theorem} \begin{proof} First, suppose that the system is chaotic on an attractor $A$ and this attractor is a set of uniqueness.
-Then, by Birkhoff's \Cref{lem:birk}, there exists a trajectory $\gamma$ dense on the attractor $A$.
-If this trajectory was non-unique, then there would be a non-zero analytic function vanishing on it, hence vanishing on $A$, contradicting that $A$ is a set of uniqueness.
+First we show that as long as $\Omega$ is not a fixed point, a generalized Poincare section always exists. \begin{proposition}[Proof in \Cref{app:GenerlizedPoincareSectionsExist}] Assume that $\Omega$ is not a point.
+Then a generalized Poincare section always exists. \end{proposition}

-The statement about Hausdorff dimension is clear from the fact that the zero-set of a non-zero analytic function has Hausdorff dimension bounded by $d - 1$.
+Finally, using the theory of generalized Poincare sections, we are able to show that $\gamma$ is never subanalytic. \begin{proposition}[Proof in \Cref{app:nonsubanal}] Assume that $\Omega$ is not a point.
+Then $\gamma$ is not subanalytic. \end{proposition}

-Now, assume that all the attractors of a system are non-unique.
-Take any trajectory $\gamma$ for this system.
-Then, as time tends to positive infinity, this trajectory will converge to some attractor $A$.
-By assumption, the basin of attraction of $A$, $U_A$, is a set of non-uniqueness.
-As $\gamma \subseteq A$, we have the desired non-uniqueness for $\gamma$
+\begin{theorem} If there exists a generalized limit cycle $\Omega$ which is a set of uniqueness then the system is discoverable from any trajectory $\gamma$ such that $\lim_{\omega} \gamma = \overline{\Omega}$.
+For a chaotic system we in particular have that if an attractor is a set of uniqueness (e.g. if the attractor has Hausdorff dimension greater than $d - 1$), then the system is discoverable.